Multiple positive solutions of parabolic systems with nonlinear, nonlocal initial conditions: Abstract existence theorems

 hold, then we have $n-1$ additional solutions $(\bar{u}_j,\bar{v}_j ),$ $ j=1,\ldots,n-1$ such that

 The first conclusion follows from Theorem \ref{thm:existence 2a} applied $n$ times, whereas the second follows from Theorem \ref{thm:existence 3sols a} applied $ n-1$ times. \end{rem}

-\begin{rem} We stress that the abstract results obtained in this section can be generalized to the case of systems of more than two equations.
+\begin{rem} We stress that the abstract results obtained in this section can be applied to the case of one equation.
+Furthermore, our results can be generalized to the case of systems of more than two equations.
 The idea is to consider the product space $E=\Pi_{i=1}^nE_i$ of the Banach spaces $E_i,$ endowed with the norms $|\cdot|_i,$ functionals $\fl\cdot_i $, and the pairs of cones and wedges $K_i \subset G_i\subset E_i $ such that \eqref{eq:fl monot}, \eqref{eq: prec-max} are satisfied for $i=1,2,...,n.$ In this setting we are interested in the existence and localization of fixed points of a given operator $N\colon K\rightarrow K,$ where $K=\Pi _{i=1}^n K_i .$ For example, let us consider the sets

 for given radii $r_i,R_i>0 $ with $r_i <\fl{\psi_i}_i R_i,\ $ $i=1,...,n.$ If

 and

 then $N$ has at least one fixed point in $C\setminus \cl U.$